andreas-pattichis/Practical-Reinforcement-Learning-Dynamic-and-Approximate-Solutions/README.md

 This repository contains solutions to three problem sets from a Reinforcement Learning course.
 Each solution is detailed in a Jupyter notebook within the `/solutions/` folder.
 Below is a summary of the problem sets and the concepts applied and learned through their completion.

-Each notebook in the `/solutions/` folder provides a detailed implementation, analysis, and discussion of these concepts, showcasing the application of Reinforcement Learning theories to practical problems.

 ---

 ## Problem Set 1: Dynamic Programming